ben/ben.github.com/pp/index.md

 And eight hours later, he's sodden and exhilarated, not caring that he got wet.

 Because we've taught them that **fun and misery aren't opposites.**
-In fact, some of the most fun moments are the ones you'd think are the worst possible.
+In fact, some of the best moments are the ones you'd think are the worst possible.
 You may not recognize them until years later, but they'll be there, because discomfort is memorable.

 ## Capability